No Fault Divorce

 Kim Fellowes, Silk family Law partner

-Divorce law and the divorce process is changing
+Divorce law and the divorce process has changed

-The Divorce, Dissolution and Separation Act 2020, which will allow married couples to divorce without assigning blame, is due to come into force on 6th April 2022.
-This date was announced in June 2021 – read Silk Family Law partner Kim Fellowes’ response to the announcement here.
+The Divorce, Dissolution and Separation Act 2020, which allows married couples to divorce without assigning blame, came into force on 6th April 2022.

 The new legislation has been informally referred to as the new “no fault divorce” law.
-In this video, Silk Family Law solicitor Nia Jameson explains what no fault divorce is and why it is important.
+In this video (recorded in 2021), Silk Family Law solicitor Nia Jameson explains what no fault divorce is and why it is important.

-How will the new divorce legislation change the divorce process?
+How has the new divorce legislation changed the divorce process?

-When the new divorce law is implemented, a couple will be able to mutually cite ‘irretrievable breakdown’ as the ground for wanting to get divorced, as opposed to one of the five facts we currently have available.
+A couple is now able to mutually cite ‘irretrievable breakdown’ as the ground for wanting to get divorced, as opposed to citing one of the five facts (adultery, unreasonable behaviour etc).
 This can be done either by one person in the marriage, or via a joint statement.
 The statement can simply say the marriage has broken down.
-Evidence of “wrong doing” (ie adultery or unreasonable behaviour) will no longer be required.
+Evidence of “wrong doing” (i.e. adultery or unreasonable behaviour) will no longer be required.

-Divorce applications can be made online and there will no longer be the ability for respondents to defend or cross apply for a divorce.
-We will no longer need to argue over who will be the one to make the accusations, then reach agreement over the wording, nor argue over who will pay these costs.
+Divorce applications can be made online and there is no longer the ability for respondents to defend or cross apply for a divorce.
+We no longer need to argue over who will be the one to make the accusations, then reach agreement over the wording, nor argue over who will pay these costs.

 Once the application has been made, the applicant is required to wait 20 weeks to then apply for a conditional order (formerly called a decree nisi), which allows both parties time to reflect.

 Once the conditional order has been made, applicants can then apply for a divorce or dissolution final order (formerly called a decree absolute) from six weeks later, or after any financial matters have been resolved and concluded.
 For most people, the process will likely be smoother and with lower costs involved.
-But most importantly, the wider emotional costs will be much less painful for everyone.
+But most importantly, the wider emotional costs are now much less painful for everyone.

 Why has the new legislation come into force?

-Kim Fellowes explains the original case for "no fault divorce" in this video recorded back in 2017.
+Kim Fellowes - recently named as one of Legal 500’s ‘Leading Individuals’ – explains the original case for "no fault divorce" in this video recorded back in 2017.